cmacrae/kove/README.md

 </p>

 #
-Watch your in cluster Kubernetes manifests for OPA policy violations and export them as Prometheus metrics
+Watch your in cluster Kubernetes manifests for OPA policy violations and export them as Prometheus metrics.
+Craft alerts & dashboards based on the structured data of the objects live in your environment(s).

 ## About
 [Open Policy Agent](https://www.openpolicyagent.org/) provide the fearsome-but-trustworthy  [gatekeeper](https://github.com/open-policy-agent/gatekeeper), which